 The Barkleys relied on Latitude Group’s expert advice.
 They welcomed being guided through a labyrinth of paperwork.
 For Eugene and Marinda, Latitude Group are the real deal that sets them apart from less scrupulous “investment migration specialists” you hear horror stories about.

-We perform the initial Latitude Group, RIF Trust's parent company, due diligence.
+We perform the initial Latitude Group due diligence.
 The Barkleys sign the client agreement, complete the necessary Residency Malta Agency, the official Maltese Government body, forms, and provide the required supporting documentation.